 Risk Management Organization

-As part of its standard duties, each of the Group’s organizations is taking various measures to appropriately manage the risks associated with its business operations.
-In order to support initiatives and thorough risk management of each organization, the Internal Control Committee deliberates on Group-wide priority risk management policy as a basis for supporting and ensuring thorough implementation of these measures by each organization.
-Moreover, the committee oversees the implementation of measures undertaken by each organization based on this policy.
+At Sumitomo Chemical, as part of its standard duties, each of the Group’s organizations is taking various measures to properly manage risks associated with its business operations.
+In order to support initiatives and thorough risk management of each organization, the Internal Control Committee deliberates on Group-wide risk management policy, collection of risk information, and various measures to thoroughly communicate to employees in the Group.

 Risk Management Promotion Organization

 - The Board ensures the effectiveness of risk management by deliberating and supervising the activities of the Internal Control Committee and important matters deliberated in the Management Meetings.

 - The committee deliberates on policies related to risk management for the entire Sumitomo Chemical Group, and supervises the efforts of each organization based on these policies.

 - Internal Control & Audit Department

 - As the executive office of the Internal Control Committee, this department monitors the risk management activities of each department and Group company of the Sumitomo Chemical Group.

 - Each organization plans and promotes Group-wide countermeasures for the risks assigned to it, in cooperation with each department and Group company.